Parentification Creates Enmeshment: The Connection That Explains Everything

 **3. Learning to Reparent Yourself**

-Bring some of those good enough parent qualities into your relationship with yourself instead of being hypercritical.
-Rather than criticizing yourself for not maintaining a boundary or not being kind enough, bring in the good enough parent who can help you validate the emotions you're having and use encouraging words toward yourself.
+Bring some of those "good enough parent" qualities into your relationship with yourself instead of being hypercritical.
+Rather than criticizing yourself for not maintaining a boundary or not being kind enough, develop an internal "good enough parent" who can help you validate the emotions you're having and use encouraging words toward yourself.

 I know it might sound somewhat ridiculous, but we all talk to ourselves, and how we talk to ourselves can really impact our happiness.
 Bringing in the good enough parent voice for yourself is an important aspect of reparenting.